NickAlvarez20/PrecisionWeatherVisionPortfolioProject/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ## Credits & Acknowledgements
-This project was created by NickAlvarez20 as part of my journey to learn [insertProgrammingLanguage] programming.
+This project was created by NickAlvarez20 as part of my journey to learn HTML, CSS, and JavaScript programming.
 Check out my other repositories to see more of my work!
 ## Contact
 You can find more of my work at [NickAlvarez20 on GitHub](https://github.com/NickAlvarez20).